-The fresh water dockside hookup allows usage of city water while you are docked.
+A fresh water dockside hookup is available in some models, which allows usage of city water while docked.
 Refer to Specifications, in Section 3, for location.

-In some models, this hookup does not replenish the fresh water supply in the tank.
+Water supplied through this hookup will not replenish the fresh water supply in the on-board tank.
 Consequently, the tank can only be filled at the fresh water fill plate.